 At first, the CDC said not to wear a mask.
-Why do we now need to wear cloth masks?
+Why do we now need to wear masks?

-As we receive more data about COVID-19, we are learning more about how it spreads.
+As we receive more data about COVID-19, we know more about how it spreads.
 Data shows that many people already have the virus who do not know that they have it.
 They are asymptomatic, or not showing symptoms.
 It can take up to 14 days for a person who has been infected to develop symptoms.
 That means that when these people go to places like grocery stores and cough or sneeze, they are unintentionally spreading the virus.

 Do I still need to practice social distancing?

 Yes.
 Wearing a mask should not take the place of social distancing.
 You should still stay at least 6 feet away from other people when you go out in public.
 A mask may help to prevent you from giving the virus to others, but also protects you (the wearer) by reducing the amount of virus exposure.
 It is still important that you stay home as much as possible and continue to properly wash your hands.